Frequently Asked Questions

 What is the difference between Compex (EMS) and a TENS unit?

 Transcutaneous Electrical Nerve Stimulation (TENS) is a unit prescribed for both acute pain and chronic pain conditions and sends electrical impulses to certain parts of the body to block pain signals from being transmitted to the brain.
 It’s primarily used at the sensory level and does not cause muscle contraction.

 Compex (EMS) when used for strength training sends a signal to the motor nerve of the muscle causing it to contract and build muscle mass.
 The Active Recovery program uses specific low-level frequencies to increase blood flow, remove lactic acid, release endorphins, and promote muscle relaxation.

 The photos in the user manual show the precise recommended placements of the electrodes.
 To locate your own motor point more accurately, you can move the positive electrode slightly (red cable) and watch where the muscle response is the best (strongest twitch at the same intensity).
-The motor point pen is an accessory that is sold separately to help you find the motor point.

 For programs involving powerful muscular contractions (tetanic contractions), the muscle should always be stimulated in an isometric fashion.
 To do this, place the body part against an immovable object (such as the floor).
 Example: If you’re working the quads, sit in a chair and plant your feet firmly on the ground.

 Dynamic work should be done without such resistance.
 For the other types of programs (Pain relief and Recovery, Cramp prevention, Long-run optimization and Overcompensation), place yourself in a comfortable position.

 Can the use of excessively high energy levels cause injury?